 Price by 1-70 Grade (Latest Auction Records Included)

-Current auction patterns reveal the dynamic pricing evolution of specimens across major numismatic venues.
+Current auction patterns reveal dynamic pricing for this issue across major numismatic venues.

-Market activity chart reveals increasing collector interest over the past year.
+Market activity data reflects increasing collector interest over the past year for premium-grade examples.

 Market Activity: 1971-D Half Dollar